SENG480/course/project.md

 See [the syllabus](https://github.com/SENG480/course/blob/master/README.md).

 ### Deliverables
 Link to a pull request for your case study, showing an improvement.
-The PR does not need to be accepted.
+The PR does not need to be accepted, but you get a 5% project bonus if it is.

 ### Marking Guide
 Silly or trivial pull requests will lose marks.
 It does not have to be complex, but does have to demonstrate you understand the project and are not just annoying the maintainers.